 Q. My group or ministry needs to reserve a room for our meetings or an event.
 Is there a process in place to reserve a room at St. Leo?

 A. We welcome groups to reserve rooms throughout the year for meetings and events.
 Rooms may also be reserved by parishioners not associated with a group or ministry or for any St. Leo Parish School activities.
-We ask for a two-week minimum notice and a facility schedule form is required.
-The facility schedule form can be accessed by visiting the church office.
-Please fill-out the form and submit to the church office.
+We ask for a two-week minimum notice and a facility reservation form is required.
 Once received, your dates and requested space are reviewed on the facilities calendar and you will receive a confirmation or notification of changes.
-Submitting a facility schedule form does not confirm your dates, times or space requested.
+Submitting a facility reservation form does not confirm your dates, times or space requested.